SUNET/nextcloud-mfazones/README.md

 1. Download the MFA Zones app from the [Nextcloud app store](https://apps.nextcloud.com/apps/mfazones) (FIXME: for now you can download it from this GitHub repo).
 2. Extract the downloaded archive to your Nextcloud apps directory.
-3. Rename the extracted directory to mfaverifiedzone.
+3. Rename the extracted directory to mfazones.
 4. Enable the app in the Nextcloud apps settings.

 ## Usage